Zerxoi/CovEMIDiff/README.md

 Use the `-o` option to decide the output directory for EMI files.

+If the covemi command has no `--id` option, inconsistent information about the line execution frequency in the source code coverage report will be saved in the `diffLines` file in the same directory as the EMI file; If you pass the `--id` option and set the MySQL connection option at the same time, the inconsistent information about the execution frequency will be saved in the `diff_lines` table of the MySQL `covemidiff` database.

 ```
 $ build/covemi/covemi --help
 USAGE: covemi [options] <source0> [... <sourceN>]